Your membership has expired

 Case in point: the Power Smart PSS1210M.
 This single-stage gas model is slow to clear snow and struggles to get through heavier piles, earning poor marks on both measures.
 You’re better off spending a few hundred dollars more on the top-rated single-stage gas tool from Toro, which earns an Overall Score more than 40 points higher.

 Then there’s the single-stage battery-powered Greenworks 2600402.
-It bombs on several of our most crucial tests, proving insufferably slow during use.
+It bombs on several of our most crucial tests, proving to be insufferably slow during use.
 It’s also incapable of working through even 6-inch-deep simulated snow or throwing it an acceptable distance.
-It earns an Overall Score of just 28—but isn’t much cheaper than some recommended models.
+It earns an Overall Score of just 28 but isn’t much cheaper than recommended models that score more than 40 points higher.

 How CR Tests Snow Blowers

-No two snowflakes are alike, and that presents a problem for CR’s testing protocol.
-“We need to run our tests with something we can standardize, for consistency,” says Dave Trezza, who oversees our snow blower testing.
-That’s why he and his team use a mixture of a certain type of sawdust saturated with water in place of snow.
-It’s a combination that can simulate a standard snowfall or be molded into a mound, similar to a plow pile, like the kind that town plowing trucks leave at the end of your driveway.
+No two snowflakes are alike, and that presents a challenge for our lab technicians.
+“We need to run our tests with something we can standardize, for consistency,” says Dave Trezza, who oversees CR’s snow blower evaluations.
+So he and his team use a certain sawdust saturated with water in place of snow.
+It’s a combination that can simulate a standard snowfall or be molded into a mound, much like the ones municipal plowing trucks leave at the end of your driveway.

 In each test, we time how fast a model cuts through the dense mixture and note how far the sawdust is thrown and how clean the surface is.
-The Overall Score for each model combines results from these performance tests as well as results of our survey of thousands of CR members, which informs our brand reliability and owner satisfaction ratings.
+The Overall Score for each model combines the results from these performance tests with survey data from thousands of CR members, which informs our brand reliability and owner satisfaction ratings.

 We test single-, two-, and three-stage gas snow blowers from brands including Ariens, Craftsman, Cub Cadet, Honda, Husqvarna, Toro, and Troy-Bilt.
 And we look at lighter-duty, single-stage, and two-stage electric blowers from brands like Ego and Snow Joe, as well as power snow shovels from brands like Greenworks and Toro.
-We also test power snow shovels in the same way we test snow blowers, but we use far less of the sawdust mixture because for anything deeper, you’ll want a traditional snow blower.
+We test power snow shovels in the same way we test snow blowers, but we use far less of the sawdust mixture.
+For anything deeper, you’ll want a traditional snow blower.

 The experts at Consumer Reports look for snow blowers that do the job quickly and efficiently—and that will prove reliable season after season.
 Here’s what our top picks have in common.